Rai2en/rai2en.github.io/_posts/2024-01-24-HTB-MonitorsTwo.md

 | sys                |
 +--------------------+
 5 rows in set (0.002 sec)

-# selecting database
+# Selection de la base de donnée:

 MySQL [(none)]> use cacti;
 Reading table information for completion of table and column names You can turn off this feature to get a quicker startup with -A

 Database changed

-# listing databases's tables
+# Listage des tables de bases de données

 MySQL [cacti]> show tables;
 +-------------------------------------+
 | Tables_in_cacti                     |